KaytchJam/Idea_Playground/README.md

 ![The Four Differential Equations we use as reference](content/4DifferentialEquations.png)

-In our code they're represented by population structs
+In our code they're represented by population structs:

 ```cpp
 struct population { float stock, flow; } // x , dx/dt